-If you have a problem with excessive dust in house, you need to look at ways of preventing dust build up and also learn how to get rid of dust in the air before it has time to resettle.
-You also need to look at what causes excessive dust in a house
+If you have a problem with excessive dust in house, you need to look at ways of preventing the build up and also learn how to get rid of it in the air before it has time to resettle.

-Mopping the floor and using polish on surfaces is much more effective than dusting.
-Especially using a good polish on your surfaces, as it has active ingredients designed to eradicate dust.
-For kitchen surfaces, using a polish isn’t recommended, but thankfully most kitchen surface cleaners have similar dust repelling ingredients in them.
-Unfortunately though, if you don’t perform regular dust cleaning, it doesn’t take long for more dust to take the place of the stuff you just removed.
+Mopping the floor and using polish on surfaces is much more effective than simple dusting.
+Especially using a good polish on your surfaces, as it has active ingredients designed to eradicate tiny particles.
+For kitchen surfaces, using a polish isn’t recommended, but thankfully most kitchen surface cleaners have similar repelling ingredients in them.
+Unfortunately though, if you don’t perform regular cleaning, it doesn’t take long for more dust to take the place of the stuff you just removed.

 Even if you don’t see the dust with your eyes, it’s presence can be felt by your lungs.
 The small airborne particles, such as mites, pet dander, skin flakes, and dirt are always present in your home.
 Inhaling them can cause many varieties of respiratory problems along with rashes and itchy eyes.

-Once you have dealt with the dust collector traps in your house and you’re wondering how to get rid of dust particles in the air?
+Once you have dealt with the collector traps in your house and you’re wondering how to get rid of dust particles in the air?
 Then I think you might have an idea what I’m going to suggest!
-Yes, that’s right a good quality air purifier for dust in the air.
-Air purifiers reduce dust in the air 24 hours a day to filter out the harmful particles and allow you to breathe clean air.
+Yes, that’s right a good quality air purifier.
+Air purifiers can reduce dust in the air 24 hours a day to filter out the harmful particles and allow you to breathe clean air.

-As a side benefit, it will also keep your dusting job to a minimum.
+As a side benefit, it will also keep your cleaning job to a minimum.

 That way, I know that any particles that escape my cloth and whipped up into the air, will be caught by the purifier.